mikko-ahonen/usm-rfc/workflow-format.md

 originating-system-instance uniquely identifies the instance of the originating system.

-The value MUST be JSON string.
+The value MUST be a JSON string.
 The values are system-specific, but aggregate of (originating-system-type, originating-system-instance) MUST be globally unique.

 Example: